dd-dreams/UGScraper/README.md

 ![Python-Version](https://img.shields.io/badge/Python-3.7-blue.svg)

 ---
+THIS REPOSITORY WAS ARCHIVED!
+NEW SCRAPER WAS LAUNCHED AT: https://github.com/dd-dreams/BUGS

 Ultimate Guitar Scraper is an MIT licensed project, which scrapes the site according to specifications, and get for you the chords.